Renewable Heat Incentive – Domestic RHI – paid over 7 years

 Owners of ground source heat pumps systems (and other eligible renewable heat technologies) installed in domestic properties can apply for RHI – a financial incentive receivable over seven years.
 The domestic RHI applies for all ground source heat pumps installed since 15 July 2009.

 DECC published its Domestic RHI Policy on 12 July 2013.
-RHI for domestic buildings appled from spring 2014.
-Renewable heat installations are due to receive a cashback subsidy of 18.8 pence per kilowatt hour used – for the first seven years of the equipment used.
+RHI for domestic buildings applies from 9 April 2014.
+Renewable heat installations can receive a cashback subsidy of 18.8 pence per kilowatt hour used – for the first seven years of the equipment used.

 |Renewable Heat Incentive

 ¹ RHI for ashp is subject to ashp achieving a CoP > 2.5.

 To receive RHI for a domestic building, each system must be installed by an MCS certified installer.

 Each domestic building must show an Energy Performance Certificate to evidence its deemed energy use.

 Each domestic building must undergo a Green Deal Assessment.

 On 9 April 2014 Ofgem opened its servers for Domestic RHI applications.
 You can apply for the d-RHI here.